POV entering photo studio through cracked door

 Rapid Response: The bigger and more successful you are, the more you become a target online.
 DDOS attacks and hacking attacks aren’t a probability, they’re an inevitability.
 The better your prep—software, hardware, training, and planning—the more easily you will handle the crisis when it happens.

-We regularly weather spikes of 10x traffic to our website, and constantly see attempts to infect us with malware.
+We regularly weather spikes of 10x traffic to our website and see attempts to infect us with malware.
 Our preparation allows us to operate normally during such episodes.

-We have alerts and rulesets for immediate threat response in the cloud, and have similar functionality in our offices.
+We have alerts and rulesets for immediate threat response in the cloud and have similar functionality in our offices.
 For example, we combine real-time monitoring of logs with Microsoft Group Policies linked to Active Directory, enabling us to update every computer in our production offices within minutes.
-Rapid threat response minimizes the extent of damages.
+Rapid threat response minimizes the extent of damage.

 Contingency Planning (Be ready for things to go wrong)